K4resz/hassio-addons/meter_reader/README.md

 ### Reader

-upd_interval: value in seconds to be used as interval between data refreshes.
+upd_interval: value in seconds to be used as interval between data refreshes

-image_path: where to find the snapshot of your meter camera image
+folder_path: where to find the snapshot of your meter camera image, and log will be saved

+image_title: title of snapshot

 initial: initial/current reading of your meter